mehdi6510/UserManagement/README.md

 http://localhost:4200/
 ```

-and if run it on production mode, enter the following url in browser:
+and if run it on production mode, enter following url in browser:

 ```
 http://localhost:8080/
 ```

-## Running the tests
+## Running tests

 Testing can be done in two way, First running the class AllTests.java.
 It is a suite test and run all other
 unit tests classes.
 Another way is running maven clean install either in your idea or in cmd or linux terminal.